danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [cherkavi/cheat-sheet](https://github.com/cherkavi/cheat-sheet) - collection of cheat sheets
+- [ServiceNowDevProgram/Hacktoberfest](https://github.com/ServiceNowDevProgram/Hacktoberfest) - One repo to rule them all, one repo to find them, One repo to bring them all, and in the darkness bind them.
+- [lukehaas/RunJS](https://github.com/lukehaas/RunJS) - RunJS is a JavaScript playground for macOS, Windows and Linux.
+Write code with instant feedback and access to Node.js and browser APIs.
+- [rollup/awesome](https://github.com/rollup/awesome) - ⚡️ Delightful Rollup Plugins, Packages, and Resources
 - [command-line-interface-pages/cli-pages](https://github.com/command-line-interface-pages/cli-pages) - Command Line Interface (CLI) pages
 - [RehanSaeed/Bash-Cheat-Sheet](https://github.com/RehanSaeed/Bash-Cheat-Sheet) - A cheat sheet for bash commands.
 - [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.